 by Amy Wilson

-The latest Assessment Report (AR) was published in 2014 – AR5 .
+The latest Assessment Report (AR) was published by the Intergovernmental Panel on Climate Change in 2014 – AR5 .
 831 experts from scientific, economic and social fields contributed to AR5 .
 Around 30% of the experts were from developing countries or economies in transition, while 60% of the experts were new to the IPCC process .

 AR5 is made up of four main documents – three Working Group (WG) documents and a Synthesis Report.
 Like previous ARs each WG published a Summary for Policymakers (SPM) alongside its respective documents.
 These were titled: